Rethinking Resilience

 When our unborn son was diagnosed with a life-threatening diaphragmatic hernia, my family was thrust from the tropical certainty of Aruba into the medical complexity of Rotterdam.
 The decision to save his life required surrendering control of it entirely.
 This journey through impossible choices revealed profound truths about resilience, vulnerability, and the paradoxical nature of strength.

-As an economist studying Small Island Developing States, I've spent years analyzing how islands like Aruba navigate their unique vulnerabilities.
+As a development economist and World Bank consultant studying Small Island Developing States, I've spent years analyzing how islands like Aruba navigate their unique vulnerabilities.
 My research revealed a troubling pattern: the very adaptations that create resilience against familiar threats often leave systems most vulnerable to novel ones.

 This pattern appears everywhere: island economies specialized for tourism, medical systems optimized for efficiency, marriages built on comfortable routines, companies invested in core competencies.
 The shell that protects also constrains.
 Strength and weakness are two faces of the same choice.